Humph2020/covid19-analysis-uk/README.md

 ```
 ---

-## 📈 Dashboard
+## 📈 Visualizations

+### Dashboard
-A visual dashboard was created using Looker Studio, displaying:
+A visual dashboard was created using Google spreadsheets, displaying:
-- Daily trends
 - Monthly averages
 - Comparative vaccination charts

-## Key Insights
+### 1. Monthly COVID-19 Cases and Deaths in the UK
-- Clear spikes in cases during 2020 and 2021
+- Spikes in early 2021 indicate pandemic waves.
+- Deaths follow similar trends but lag behind cases.

+### 2. UK vs Canada Vaccination Progress
+- UK's rollout was sharper and faster than Canada's.
+- Canada started tracking earlier but grew slower initially.
 - Vaccination helped reduce deaths significantly in the UK by late 2021
-- UK vaccine rollout was faster than several other countries during early stages

 ## Conclusion
+Vaccinations helped flatten the curve in the UK, as seen in the decline in both cases and deaths after mass vaccination began.

+The UK’s faster rollout may have contributed to earlier control over virus spread compared to Canada.

-This project demonstrates the power of cloud-based public health analysis using BigQuery and SQL.
+This analysis shows the value of cloud-based public health analysis using BigQuery and SQL.
 Due to data availability limitations for the United States in the BigQuery dataset, Canada was selected as an alternative for comparison.

 ---